jdmgroup/SNOBFit_for_chemical_optimisations/tutorials/defining_an_optimisation.md

 where [X] corresponded to the mole fraction of X in the sample.

 ### Writing Your Chemical Optimisation Files
-As discussed above, it is highly probably that you will not be evaluating your functions directly.
+As discussed above, it is highly probable that you will not be evaluating your functions directly.
 In our case, each set of recommended points would be used as the reaction conditions for running an automated flow reactor.

 This means your objective and constraint functions may need to call other functions that you have written.
 For us, our objective function called another function that took a set of conditions as the argument, ran those conditions on our flow reactor, and returned the mole fractions of the product at each point:
 ```